-This is a personal tribute to a handful of dreamers, the brave men and women of Ireland, the poet and the grocer, the tobacconist and the piper, the…Continue
+This is a personal tribute to a handful of dreamers, the brave men and women of Ireland, the poet and the grocer, the tobacconist and the…Continue

 There are two routes I can take to my office when I leave the train station to go to work.
 They both pass a large 18th century building of Palladian, neoclassical design, which I used to admire as a child, long before I knew of its connection to my own family.

 Now, as I pass it by, I study its…Continue

 From the air, in the dark 5:00 morning, Dublin is nothing more than a sheet of lights floating on water, glowing like a Christmas tree.
 I press my face to the glass, feeling the cold seep onto my forehead.
 The first time I saw Dublin, the sun was rising over the Irish…Continue

 But your face you must turn

 Many ancient brooches have been found in Ireland, but the Tara Brooch is the most impressive and best preserved.
 Found in 1850, this Celtic designed Tara Brooch dates back to A.D.
 700, the Iron Age.
 If you are ever in Dublin take a visit to the National Museum of Ireland where this brooch is on…Continue